-- 4. Statement that the member has no symptoms of daytime sleepiness

-- Positive Airway Pressure compliance data based on machine data, showing ≥5 hours of use on 90% of nights since initiation (if applicable).
-Obtain after one month of treatment minimum.

-- 6. Objective weight measurement
+- 5. Objective weight measurement

-- 7. Documentation and assessment of the presence or absence of other medical conditions known to be associated with OSA, for example:
+- 6. Documentation and assessment of the presence or absence of other medical conditions known to be associated with OSA, for example:

 - a.
 Excessive Daytime Sleepiness/somnolence (EDS)

 - b.
 Impaired cognition

 - c.
 Hypertension

 - d.
 Mood disorders or insomnia

 - e.
 Ischemic heart disease

 - f.
 History of stroke